David

 My Name: David —— My Number: 14

 I’m not referring to my birthday!
 This number is significant in OT Hebrew langauge and times.
 I have commented on the completeness of 7 before and multiples of 7 have symbolic significance.
+It might just mean 7 days, a week.
 (Daniel 9:24-27)

 English has 5 vowels.
 NT Greek has two additional vowels representing the two different sounds made by long and short versions of ‘o’ and ‘e’ in different words.